Back to top

 Roman Legions began making a type of hoof boot called “hippo sandals” around 400 AD.
 Like hoof boots, these came on and off and did not require nails.
 They were typically made from rawhide, leather scraps, or plants.

 Horse riders in ancient Asia also came up with something similar to the Roman Legions.
-These horseshoes were generally made of woven plants and not only provided protection but were for medicinal purposes.
+These horseshoes were generally made of woven plants and not only provided protection but were for medicinal purposesOpens in a new tab..

 In the past, farriers were a type of blacksmith that made horseshoes in addition to tending to horse hooves.
 Nowadays horseshoes are often prefabricated, although many farriers still have the skills to make adjustments or provide custom-made if needed.